-This initiative will enable every school district in Oregon to establish these programs and strategies.
+Measure 98 will enable every school district in Oregon to establish these programs and strategies.
 Here’s how:

 The right investments are critical.
 Funds must be used in these three high-impact areas:

-- Expand and update career-technical education programs
+Expand and update career-technical education programs

-- Support access to college level courses
+Support access to college level courses

 Implement dropout prevention strategies to improve graduation rates

 Accountability and continuous improvement are key.
 Every school district in Oregon will be eligible to receive these funds, provided they commit to the three key investments and file spending plans with the state Department of Education.
 The Department will monitor progress and help districts share best practices to improve student success.
 Appropriate class sizes and teacher collaboration are encouraged.
 State audits will be required every two years.
 Administrative costs will be capped and reduced over time.